 Dewey Public Schools announced that Friday will be the last run of the neighborhood meal deliveries due to a decrease in participation.

 DPS said they will continue to offer the Grab-N-Go meal option at the cafeteria during the COVID-19 pandemic.
-They would like to encourage everyone to continue to participate in their Summer Food Service Program as if benefits those up to the age of 18 with a free breakfast and lunch.
+They would like to encourage everyone to continue to participate in their Summer Food Service Program as it benefits those up to the age of 18 with a free breakfast and lunch.

 Participation also helps with funding for the Dewey Public Schools district.
 They remind everyone that they will be closed on Monday to honor Memorial Day.